What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Represents a packaged JAR file, containing classes and resources.

-The variants of a dependency may differ in its transitive dependencies or in the artifact itself.
+The variants of a dependency may differ in their transitive dependencies or in the set of artifacts they contain, or both.

 When Gradle resolves a configuration, it uses the attributes defined to select the appropriate variant of each dependency.
 The attributes that Gradle uses to determine which variant to select are called the requested attributes.

-Sometimes, a dependency might not have the exact variant with the requested attributes.
-In such cases, Gradle can transform one variant into another without changing its transitive dependencies (other dependencies it relies on).
+Sometimes, a dependency might not have a variant with attributes that match the requested attributes.
+In such cases, Gradle can transform one variant’s artifacts into another "virtual artifact set" by modifying its artifacts without changing its transitive dependencies.

-Gradle does not try to select Artifact Transforms when a variant of the dependency matching the requested attributes already exists.
+Gradle will not attempt to select or run Artifact Transforms when a variant of the dependency matching the requested attributes already exists.

 For example, if the requested variant is java-api,classes, but the dependency only has java-api,jar, Gradle can potentially transform the JAR file into a classes directory by unzipping it using an Artifact Transform that is registered with these attributes.